clairemerot/physalia_adaptation_course/05_day5/readme.md

 Note: This script was built with the help or Dr. E. Berdan (U. Stockholm)

 This part will only be in Rstudio on your computer.
+Please copy *the whole folder 05_day5* to your local computer, and set in Rstudio your working directory as 05_day5.

 Please install the library goseq ( https://bioconductor.org/packages/release/bioc/html/goseq.html)
 Disclaimer: I admit that this library is a pain because you will see that it requires many little twists like putting the transcripts in row.names, etc that makes it difficult to prepare the data...
 Hopefully there will be simpler versions or maybe one of you knows an easier tool that he/she may recommend...